cKirkktoh/Caspe_Kirk_MusicMixer/README.md

 # Music Mixer

 This project is going to be about making an interactive music mixer site.
-And it's all about mixing traditional music instruments with modern era music.
+And it's all about mixing traditional music instruments with modern era music and vocals included.

-## Contributing
+## Usage

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+Read instructions on page:D

 ## Credits

-Kirk Caspe
+Kirk Caspe, music from YouTube

 ## License